What Does it Mean When a Claim is Closed?

 What does it mean when a claim is closed?

-The claim is closed when the insurance company settles your claim or refuses coverage and makes your request inactive.
+The claim is closed when the insurance company settles or refuses coverage, making your request inactive.
 In practice, the “claim is closed” expression is used when the insurance adjuster won’t take further action.
-The closed claim is not as same as the denied claim.
+The closed claim is not the same as the denied claim.

 Closed claim examples: